Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

      ![](media/showadvancedsettings.png)

-4. Choose existing resource group **ODL-hands-on-lab-xxxxx** then in the next column enter the value for storage account name which should be unique and lowercase.
+4. Choose existing resource group **ODL-migrate-sql-xxxxxx** then in the next column enter the value for storage account name which should be unique and lowercase.
 Also for file share name enter any unique value such as 673683 and click on **Create Storage**

     ![](media/createstorageaccount.png)